-The draft performance review will be shared with the Ad Hoc Committee, the Presiding Chair will incorporate feedback from the Ad Hoc Committee into a final performance review document, and the Ad Hoc Committee will determine whether to recommend a salary increase.
-The Board Chairs will meet with the Executive Director to conduct the performance review, receive feedback from the Executive Director to share back with the Governing Board, and work with the Government Operations Agency to ensure the performance review follows state requirements.
+The draft performance review will be shared with the Committee, the Presiding Chair will incorporate feedback from the Committee into a draft performance review document, and the Committee will determine whether to recommend a salary increase.
+The Presiding Chair and Chair Elect will meet with the Executive Director to conduct the performance review, receive feedback from the Executive Director to share back with the Governing Board, and work with the California Department of Human Resources (CalHR) to ensure the performance review follows state requirements.